MABelanger/jsconcept/es6/README.md

 ```

 When we use arrow function, we can't change the value of this.
+We cannot bind a new object to an arrow function.
+The JavaScript don't throw error it just ignore bind.
+So .bind(), .call() and .apply() is useless.
  ```js
 'use strict';
 var invoice = {